NCAS-CMS/cfdm/docs/source/tutorial.rst

-Therefore, the field construct contains domain axis constructs for the compressed dimensions and presents a view of compressed data in its uncompressed form, even though their "underlying arrays" (i.e. the arrays contained in `Data` instances) are compressed.
-This means that the cfdm package includes algorithms that are required to uncompress each type of compressed array.
+Therefore, the field construct contains domain axis constructs for the compressed dimensions and presents a view of compressed data in its uncompressed form, even though the "underlying array" (i.e. the actual array on disk or in memory that is contained in a `Data` instance) is compressed.
+This means that the cfdm package includes algorithms for uncompressing each type of compressed array.

 There are two basic types of compression supported by the CF
 conventions: ragged arrays (as used by :ref:`discrete sampling